Skip to Main Content

 6. Make your final decision and let the college know by May 1 via the enrollment process they have given you to follow.

-If at any point in the process, if you have questions, go see your school counselor!
+If you have questions at any point in the process, see your school counselor!

 Senior Parent Night

-Senior Parent Night will be held in September 2025 in the Xavier Theatre.
-If you are unable to attend, you can find the information shared below when the links become active and if you have any questions you can reach out to your student's counselor.
+Senior Parent Night was held September 10, 2025 in the Xavier Theatre.
+For those who were unable to attend, you can find the information that was shared in the links below.
+Please reach out to your child's school counselor with any questions.

 College Interview Tips